daddyblondlegs/daddyblondlegs.githu/_posts/2022-12-15-Guide-to-Cycling-Western-Europe.md

  <!--Top Cards -->
 <section class="pt-4 pb-4" style="justify-content: center;">
     <p>
-It’s the epitome of travel for not only American and Asians, but Europeans themselves.
+It’s the epitome of travel for not only Americans and Asians, but Europeans themselves.
 Many people I talked to knew they had a good thing going, and were just as curious as I was to explore it.
 So many lasting manifestations of praise and power mean that you never get to see it all in one lifetime, though some may try.
     </p>